 NeighborGood Partners is a CDFI based in Dover, Delaware, that specializes in affordable housing, education, support services, and community development lending primarily in Kent and Sussex counties.
-The CDFI maintains a \$500,000 unsecured 3% unsecured working capital line of credit at the Bank There were no NeighborGood Partners related advances in 2023.
+The Bank provides a \$500,000 unsecured 3% unsecured working capital line of credit with this CDFI There were no NeighborGood Partners related commercial loan participations in 2023.